How to win in B2B payments

-ERP platforms are incredibly complex and highly customisable.
+ERP platforms are incredibly complex and highly customizable.
 As a result, your time and resources will be better spent building and maintaining these integrations for your large enterprise customers and allowing an API expert like Codat to handle the connections to accounting platforms used by smaller merchants like QuickBooks, Xero, Oracle NetSuite, and Sage Intacct.

 How Codat can help

 Over 200 clients, including leading B2B payment platforms such as Plastiq, Comma, and Melio, are already using our bi-directional APIs to reconcile their merchant customers’ data into their accounting software and help them satisfy their business needs.